This is the second in a two-part series about the 1953 fire and the “New Lagoon” that rose from the ashes.

 But even with all of the changes in 1947, there was still the west half of the Midway that didn’t quite match the bold Modern style, particularly the large Dancing Pavilion and original Fun House, which were the largest buildings at Lagoon at the time.

-Whether or not there were ever plans to remodel or remove those buildings is unknown, but the fire of 1953 provided a blank slate for Modern influences when rebuilding the west half of the Midway, much like the war-torn cities of Europe.
+Whether or not there were ever plans to remodel or remove those buildings is unknown, but the fire of 1953 provided a blank slate for Modern influences when rebuilding the west half of the Midway, much like what was happening in the war-torn cities of Europe.

 THE NEW MIDWAY

-There are many signs that the overall design of New Lagoon was considered thoroughly.
+There are many signs that the overall design of 1954’s New Lagoon was considered thoroughly.
 The smaller buildings along the Midway shared stylistic elements with the new facades added on the east side in 1947 – rounded corners and wide, flat overhangs.
-The Roller Coaster and Patio Gardens shared a different set of architectural features, like two bookends standing at each end of the Midway.
+The Roller Coaster station and Patio Gardens shared similar architectural features, like two bookends standing at each end of the Midway.

-Both originally had open-air portions (Patio Gardens was later walled in) and exposed rib frames and trusses with a circle attached to the center of crossing members.
-They also both have arching, semi-cylindrical roofs, not unlike the prefabricated steel structures used in World War II for their quick construction time and durability – things that Lagoon would’ve found beneficial as they rushed to rebuild after the fire.
+Both originally had open-air portions (Patio Gardens was later walled in) and exposed rib frames and trusses with a circle attached around the center of crossing members.
+They also both have arching, semi-cylindrical roofs, not unlike the prefabricated steel structures used in World War II because of their quick construction time and durability – features that Lagoon would’ve found beneficial as they rushed to rebuild after the fire.

 The previous station hid much of the ride behind a decorative facade.
-The new station didn’t have walls and the trains would emerge from the front, in full view of everyone on the Midway.
-The new design quickly communicated that the ride, the loading and unloading and the whole process, was running efficiently.
+The new station didn’t have walls around the loading and unloading area and the trains emerged from the front, in full view of everyone on the Midway.
+The new design quickly conveyed a ride, the loading and unloading and the whole process, was maximized for efficiency.
 Along with those simple touches, even visual cues like the smooth, rounded roofline and the flowing shapes of the canopy in front, could help “sell” a ride at a time when guests paid for each ride individually and tickets had to be budgeted wisely.

 In the overall design, even spaces between the buildings were given attention.
 Curving concrete brick walls were added in at least three places.
-One followed the east curve of the Roller Coaster track and swept behind the neighboring Tilt-A-Whirl.
-The other two were on each side of the Patio Gardens.
-The one on the south later became the back wall of the Guest Services building.
+As shown below, these walls could be found on each side of the Patio Gardens.
+Another was built to follow the east curve of the Roller Coaster track then swept behind the neighboring Tilt-A-Whirl.
+The one on the south side the Patio Gardens (pictured in the center) later became the back wall of the Guest Services building.
+Lockers stand along the outside of this curved wall today.

-The Patio Gardens was the replacement for the old, turn-of-the-century Dancing Pavilion that was reduced to rubble the previous fall.
-The new venue had a ticket office out front and better acoustics inside.
+The Patio Gardens was the replacement for the old, turn-of-the-century Dancing Pavilion that was reduced to rubble and ash in the fire.
+The new venue, built to the north of the Dancing Pavilion’s former location, had a ticket office out front and better acoustics inside.
 The stage was in the middle of the north side with a large dance floor in the middle and tables for socializing and sipping ice cold drinks.
-The south end opened up to a large patio which served as an outdoor, starlit extension during dances and concerts.
-The patio was walled off on every side, but by the 1970s it was opened up and a staircase was built up to it on the south side, which now leads up to Dracula’s Castle.
+The south side of the building opened up to a large patio which served as an outdoor, starlit extension of the venue during dances and concerts.
+The patio was walled off on every side so that it could only be accessed through the building, but by the 1970s the outdoor space was opened up and a staircase was built up to it on the south side, which now leads up to Dracula’s Castle.

-The 1954 auto gate was closer to the freeway and placed at a dramatic point so that arriving cars would be directed right at the west end of the Roller Coaster and its giant, electrically-lit sign and the mountainous backdrop.
+The 1954 auto gate was closer to the freeway and placed at a dramatic point so that arriving cars would be directed right at the west end of the Roller Coaster and its giant, electrically-lit sign and mountainous backdrop.
+The main parking lot was to the left and overflow parking was to the right, with more permanent parking being added over the years.

 After leaving their cars, guests entered through the middle of the what had been the site of the old Dancing Pavilion with all-new buildings on each side.
-At the corner where the entrance met the Midway, there was a new L-shaped building on the north housing games and a hamburger stand.
+At the corner where the entryway met the Midway, there was a new L-shaped building on the north housing games and a hamburger stand.
 To the south was the new Octopus ride and a long building that housed the Spook House, Shooting Gallery and the Prize Center.
 Beyond that was a new Tilt-A-Whirl, the Roller Coaster and Rock-O-Plane.
-In the 1960s, the Tilt-A-Whirl was moved to the north end and a second Skee-Ball location was added on to the building.
+In the 1960s, a second Skee-Ball location was added on to the south end of the building and the Tilt-A-Whirl was moved elsewhere.

 At first, the management considered not rebuilding the old Fun House that burned down in the fire, but quickly changed their minds.
-However, features and equipment that were popular in the old Fun House were hard to come by, so it didn’t open until later.
-When construction began, the Octopus was moved from its corner location and the Fun House was completed there in 1957.
+However, features and equipment that were popular in the old Fun House were hard to come by, so it didn’t open until a few years later.
+In 1955, the Octopus was moved over by the Carousel and construction began on the Fun House.

 The “New Lagoon” nickname was used for a few years and eventually dropped.
 Perhaps because Lagoon had firmly re-established itself and new attractions could be expected nearly every year.